BEHIND THE BUILD

 A week in, I’d add one thing.
 The AI learns your project the way a sharp new hire does — through the artifacts you keep.
 Our postmortems became playbooks it applies unprompted; our invariants became gates it extends to new surfaces; our backlog, audited and re-sequenced in the open, is the shared memory that makes each session compound instead of restart.
 Write things down as if your best engineer has amnesia and your standards are the only thing they’ll remember.
 It turns out that’s just good leadership, with the volume turned up.

-Written while the product is young and revised as it grows — last revised July 2026, after the family-testing week.
+Written while the product is young and revised as it grows — last revised 12 July 2026, on App Store submission day.
 The receipts above stay current either way.